 - Work with an established charity organization following a major natural disaster or large-scale tragedy.

 - In some cases just donate money.
-Donations allow funds to be used most efficiently, where the need is greatest and supports the local community at the same time.
+Donations allow funds to be used most efficiently, where the need is greatest and supports the affected local community at the same time.

 Looking at all of the needs in the world - both in our local communities and on a global scale - can feel overwhelming.
-Don't let that overwhelm hold you back from doing something.
+Don't let that hold you back from doing something.
 "By small and simple things great things are brought to pass."

-Everyone contributing a little can make a big difference. ❤
+Many people contributing a little can make a big difference. ❤

-Lea Kagel
+Lea Kagel says

 One of my favorite charities to sew for us Dress A Girl Around the World also known as a pillow case sundress.
 These quick, simple and darling dresses with pockets for S-L sizes may be the only dress a child may have